Computer history - 2020

 On April 24, 2020, Apple released a revamped version of the original iPhone SE.
 It features an A13 Bionic processor, 4.7-inch Retina HD display, and Touch ID.
 It also has a single, 12-megapixel camera, in contrast to the dual or triple cameras on previous iPhone models.

-On July 15, 2020, a hacker used social engineering to gain access to a Twitter employee account that gave them access to all accounts where they interacted with 130 accounts.
+On July 15, 2020, a hacker used social engineering to access a Twitter employee account that gave them access to all accounts where they interacted with 130 accounts.
 For 45 accounts, the hacker sent a tweet promoting a cryptocurrency scam.
-Some of the people and companies on Twitter affected include Apple, Bill Gates, Elon Musk, Jeff Bezos, Joe Biden, President Barack Obama, and Uber.
+Some people and companies on Twitter affected include Apple, Bill Gates, Elon Musk, Jeff Bezos, Joe Biden, President Barack Obama, and Uber.